Certificate in Wound Debridement (Level 7)

 This is New Zealand’s first and only qualification in wound debridement and provides competency in conservative sharp wound debridement (CSWD).

-To apply for this Certificate, you’ll need to be an existing health professional (EN, RN, NP, Podiatrist, Doctor) working with adults and performing wound care procedures (at least weekly).
+To apply for this Certificate, you’ll need to be an existing health professional (RN, Nurse Practitioner, EN, Podiatrist or Doctor) working with adults and performing wound care procedures (at least weekly).
 You’ll need organisational support from your employer to undertake mentor supervised CSWD procedures within your health care setting.

 Benefits